History of The Musical Stage

 (Copyright 1996 & 2003)

 Rodgers, Hart and Fields had been working on a book musical based on an actual incident that took place during the American Revolution.
 General George Washington asked a New York housewife to entertain a group of British commanders "by every means" allowing the embattled American army time to make a strategic retreat from Manhattan.
-Filled with gentle sexual innuendo, this project was rejected by producers until the success of the Gaieties.
-Dearest Enemy (1925 - 286) received a lavish production, and made it clear that this new creative team was not just a flash in the pan.
+Filled with relatively gentle sexual innuendo, this project was rejected by producers until the success of the Gaieties.
+Dearest Enemy (1925 - 286 performances) received a lavish production, and made it clear that this new creative team was not just a flash in the pan.

 Rodgers, Hart and Fields achieved greater success with A Connecticut Yankee (1927 - 418).
 Based on Mark Twain's tale of a modern American who dreams that he has been transported to King Arthur's legendary court, it featured amusing combinations of neo-medieval speech and 1920s slang ("Methinks yon damsel is a lovely broad").
 The score included "My Heart Stood Still" and the scintillating "Thou Swell."
 William Gaxton won acclaim in the central role, beginning his long reign as Broadway's most popular musical comedy leading man.